alters-mit/magnebot/doc/manual/magnebot_controller/scene_setup.md

 m.init_scene()
 ```

-- `self.init_floorplan_scene(scene, layout, room)` will load an interior environment and populate with objects
+- `self.init_floorplan_scene(scene, layout, room)` will load an interior environment and populate with objects.

 ```python
 from magnebot import MagnebotController